mansisavoirai/whatsapp-graphic-generator/README.md

 | `5` | Slideshow |
 | `6` | Video edit |

-The `session_key`, `media_urls`, `voice_note_url`, `transcript`, and all extracted product fields should be populated from the data already available in the workflow at the point where the mode is determined.
-The video pipeline handles the rest and delivers the final video back to the trader via WhatsApp.
+The video pipeline handles generation and delivers the final video back to the trader via WhatsApp through its own separate webhook/Twilio integration (already tested and confirmed working with a real video).

+**Current status of this integration:** the routing, session lookup, and outbound request are built and tested on this side.
+The final live handoff to the video pipeline is currently blocked by a 404 from the video pipeline's hosting (Railway) — confirmed by Helga to be a hosting-credit issue on her end, not a bug in this workflow.
+Once her hosting is restored, this integration should work without further changes here.

 ---